PBC TODAY: Developer Submits Plans for ÂŁ260M Gateshead Quays Arena

 Legends Hospitality is the industry-leading sports and entertainment hospitality division within Legends, with partners such as the New York Yankees, Dallas Cowboys, LA Memorial Coliseum, Los Angeles Football Club, and Live Nation.
 The company has operational expertise in a variety of markets and venue types.

-LEGENDS’ COMMUNITY EFFORTS AROUND COVID-19ïżŒ
+PRESS RELEASE: LEGENDS’ COMMUNITY EFFORTS AROUND COVID-19

 As the world has changed since COVID-19 was declared a National Emergency in March, Legends has worked closely with partners to give back to communities in need.